 Review of Echo, Stihl, and RedMax Backpack Blowers

-Echo, Stihl and RedMax are widely known as the top of the market in backpack blowers.
-Although personal tastes do come into play, which backpack blower is the best, strongest, most comfortable or easiest to use?
-We will break down each of the three backpack blowers and then compare their pros and cons in the following review
+Echo, Stihl, and RedMax are widely known as the top of the market in backpack blowers.
+Although personal tastes do come into play, which backpack blower is the best, strongest, most comfortable, and easiest to use?
+We will break down each of the three backpack blower brands' offerings and then compare their pros and cons in the following review

 Echo Backpack Blowers

 A primarily made in USA brand, Echo began making blowers in the early 1980s and is based out of Illinois.
 Their line of backpack blowers offers a wide range of power and comfort and boasts having the most "certified low noise blowers" of any brand.

 With 11 different backpack blowers available, any buyer can find the blower that fits their particular needs and their wallet.
 Below are a list and synopsis of the blowers available from Echo:

 - PB-265LN- Offers a 25.4cc engine with an "i-30" starting system that makes the pull start a breeze.
 The gas tank only holds 21 fl oz of fuel, but that is more than enough for most small jobs.
 The output is 375 cfm at 158 mph and all with a decibel level of 64.
 This blower is very light at only 13.3 lbs.
 The MSRP for the 265LN is $269.99.